+Red blotch was described for the first time on Cabernet Sauvignon at the UC Oakville Research Field Station in 2008 (Calvi 2011; Sudarshana et al., 2015).
 Fruit ripening issues have been documented with diseased wine grapes.
 Reductions of 1-6°Brix have been consistently reported, as well as lower berry anthocyanin and skin tannins, particularly in red wine grapes such as Cabernet franc and Cabernet Sauvignon (Calvi 2011; Sudarshana et al., 2015).
 Based on the effect of the virus on fruit quality and ripening, numerous vineyard managers are culling infected vines and replacing them with clean, virus-tested ones.
-The economic cost of GRBV is estimated to range from \$21,833 (for a 5% initial infection in year 3 and a 25% price penalty for infected grapes) to \$169,384 (for a 60% initial infection in year 3 and a 100% price penalty for the proportion infected grapes) per acre in Napa Valley; from \$12,023 to \$93,067 per acre in Sonoma; and from \$5,468 to \$39,140 per acre on Long Island in New York (Ricketts et al., 2017).
-These estimates highlight the economic impact of red blotch disesae in different grape-growing regions in the U.S.
+The economic cost of GRBV is estimated to range from \$21,833 (for a 5% initial infection in year 3 and a 25% price penalty for infected grapes) to \$169,384 (for a 60% initial infection in year 3 and a 100% price penalty for the proportion infected grapes) per acre in Napa Valley; from \$12,023 to \$93,067 per acre in Sonoma; and from \$5,468 to \$39,140 per acre in New York (Ricketts et al., 2017).
+These estimates highlight the economic impact of red blotch disease in different grape-growing regions of the U.S.

-GRBV was documented in all major grape-growing US States (Krenz et al., 2014).
-GRBV was also isolated from numerous table grape accessions at the USDA germplasm repository in Davis, CA (Al Rwahnih et al., 2015) and in Canada (Poojari et al., 2017).
+Disease diagnosis based on symptoms can be challenging because of several confounding factors, including striking similarities between foliar symptoms elicited by red blotch and leafroll diseases, as well as several other biotic and even abiotic factors.
+Because symptom variation makes visual diagnosis of diseased vines difficult, only DNA-based assays are reliable for accurate diagnosis (Sudarshana et al., 2015).
+Grapevine red blotch virus (GRBV), the causal agent of red blotch disease (Yepes et al., 2018), was documented in all major grape-growing US States (Krenz et al., 2014) and Canada (Poojari et al., 2017).
+GRBV was also isolated from numerous table grape accessions at the USDA germplasm repository in Davis, CA (Al Rwahnih et al., 2015) and hybrid accession at the USDA germplasm repository in Geneva, NY (Perry and Fuchs, unpublished).
 The widespread occurrence of GRBV in North America suggests that propagation material has played a significant role in its dissemination.
 The virus was also described in Switzerland (Reynard 2015), South Korea (Lim et al. 2016) and India (GenBank accession number KU522121).

-Grapevine red blotch virus (GRBV) is a member of the genus Grablovirus in the family Geminiviridae (Varsani et al., 2017).
+GRBV is a member of the genus Grablovirus in the family Geminiviridae (Varsani et al., 2017).
 It has a circular, single-stranded DNA genome that codes for six open reading frames (Al Rwahnih et al., 2013; Cieniewicz et al., 2017a; Krenz et al., 2012; Sudarshana et al., 2015).
-We recently showed the causative role of GRBV in the etiology of red blotch disease using agroinoculation of tissue culture-grown grapevines with partial dimer or bitmer constructs of the GRBV genome (Fuchs et al., 2015).

 The Virginia creeper leafhopper (Erythroneura ziczac [Walsh]) (Poojari et al. 2013) and the three cornered alfalfa treehopper (Spissistilus festinus [Say]) (Bahder et al. 2016a) have been shown to transmit GRBV from infected to healthy vines under greenhouse conditions.
 The epidemiological significance of these findings is unknown, stressing the need to carry out studies in diseased vineyards for vector identification.
-Interstingly, the transmission ability of E. ziczac was refuted (Bahder et al. 2016ba), highlighting the need for additional studies, particularly to determine the role of S. festinus in GRBV transmission in vineyards and assess whether any other insects can vector GRBV.
+Interestingly, the transmission ability of E. ziczac was refuted (Bahder et al. 2016ba), highlighting the need for additional studies, particularly to determine the role of S. festinus in GRBV transmission in vineyards and assess whether any other insects can vector GRBV.